betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsWithBetsmart.md

 As with any automated strategy, one of the most important steps is deciding what logical approach you want to take, and writing rules that suit.

-We're using a [customised version of the default Bet Angel template Excel sheet](./assets/BetAngel_RatingsAutomationBetsmart.xls) to implement our strategy, so it can make betting decisions based on our Betsmart ratings.
+We're using a [customised version of the default Bet Angel template Excel sheet](./assets/BetAngel_RatingsAutomationBetsmart.xls) to implement our strategy, so it can make betting decisions based on our BetSmart ratings.
 Excel is an excellent tool, but it can take an investment of time to be able to use it effectively.

 This is how we used Excel to implement our set of rules.